A campus for the ages

 Feigenbaum Center for Visual Arts

-Built in 1852, today's home for the visual arts originally housed the “natural philosophy” departments (physics and chemistry).
-The site of the first analytical chemistry laboratory in the nation, it remained home to the physics department for over 100 years.
-Renovated and rededicated as the Feigenbaum Center for Visual Arts in 2016, this spacious building has studios for drawing, painting, sculpture, printmaking, and 2D and 3D design, as well as a media lab, photography suites and dark rooms.
+Originally constructed in 1852, and renovated and rededicated as the Feigenbaum Center for Visual Arts in 2016, this spacious building has studios for drawing, painting, sculpture, printmaking, and 2D and 3D design, as well as a media lab, photography suites and dark rooms.
 The center also houses the Crowell and West galleries, individual studios for advanced students, and a metalworking studio alongside an outdoor sculpture space.

 The former Alpha Delta Phi House was built for the fraternity between 1895 and 1898.
 It is the oldest surviving structure on campus originally constructed as a fraternity house and still has the Alpha Delta Phi crest on the front face of the building.
-Its architect, Albert W. Fuller, also designed several other buildings on campus.
 After the fraternity’s lease on the land expired, the building was completely renovated by the College, and it reopened in the summer of 2001 as the Grant Admissions Center.

 Often still called South Colonnade, this building was constructed in 1815 following the general design for the campus laid out by Ramée.
 It originally contained recitation rooms and laboratories as well as faculty apartments.
 A gift from Walter C. Baker (class of 1915) and his wife allowed the building to be converted into a much-needed College dining hall with faculty and student lounges in 1935–1936.
 It was named in honor of Professor Edward Everett Hale, who had once lived in part of the building.
 It is currently used as a dining hall and meeting space for special events.